craftercms/docs/source/by-role/system-admin/installation-and-configuration/configuration/studio/users-groups/roles-and-permissions.rst

 Permissions and roles can be setup for each project, and for the entire application itself.
 Note that the ``system_admin`` role applies to the entire application and the rest of the default roles applies to a project.

-See :ref:`newIa-groups-management` for more information on administrating groups.
+See :ref:`groups-management` for more information on administrating groups.

 --------
 Projects
 --------

 To edit permissions for a project role, in Studio, from the *Sidebar*, click on |projectTools| -> *Configuration* -> *Permission Mapping*.
-See :ref:`newIa-permission-mappings` for more information on permissions and the default permissions assigned to roles.
+See :ref:`permission-mappings` for more information on permissions and the default permissions assigned to roles.

 To add/edit a role for a project, in Studio, from the *Sidebar*, click on |projectTools| -> *Configuration* -> *Role Mapping*.
-See :ref:`newIa-role-mappings` for more information.
+See :ref:`role-mappings` for more information.

 The items for interaction/tools available from the **Sidebar** depending on the user role can be configured in Studio, from the *Sidebar*, click on |projectTools| -> *Configuration* -> *User Interface Configuration*.
-See :ref:`newIa-user-interface-configuration` for more information.
+See :ref:`user-interface-configuration` for more information.

 ------
 Global
 ------

-To add/edit a global role/group, see :ref:`newIa-global-role-mappings-config` for more information.
+To add/edit a global role/group, see :ref:`global-role-mappings-config` for more information.

-To add/edit global permissions for a role, see :ref:`newIa-global-permission-mappings-config` for more information.
+To add/edit global permissions for a role, see :ref:`global-permission-mappings-config` for more information.

-The items for interaction/tools available from the |mainMenu| *Main Menu* depending on the user role can be configured by opening the :ref:`global-menu-config.xml <newIa-global-menu-config>` file under ``CRAFTER_HOME/data/repos/global/configuration`` using your favorite editor.
+The items for interaction/tools available from the |mainMenu| *Main Menu* depending on the user role can be configured by opening the :ref:`global-menu-config.xml <global-menu-config>` file under ``CRAFTER_HOME/data/repos/global/configuration`` using your favorite editor.